 This is the state in which the SIMs are shipped to the customer.
 In this state, it is not possible to use the SIMs.
 Monthly charges are also not due.

 Test-ready-mode can be used to optimize and simplify testing and deployment processes.
 Test-ready-mode means that a SIM is allowed to be tested during a defined test period and with a limited volume of traffic, without being charged for the monthly fees.
 Note that you are still accountable of usage fees while in test ready state.
 Whichever of the time criteria or traffic threshold is met will automatically result in the system status being changed to Active and normal charges will be applied.

 To benefit of test ready mode, you simply need to activate the system on a Test-Ready-Mode compatible offer.
 Upon activation, the system will be displayed in Test Ready state.
 At the end of the test ready period, the system will automatically switch to Active state, and start being charged based on the offer it has been activated on.

 The SIM cards are Active from the date of activation.
 The offer will be selected as part of the activation.
 While Active, the SIM cards are charged for the monthly subscription fees and are able to generate traffic corresponding to the activated services and options.

 A SIM card in Suspended state cannot generate any traffic.
-The monthly subscription fee still is running while Suspended.
+Depending on your contract, the monthly subscription fee may still be running while Suspended.

 A “Retired” SIM card cannot be used nor re-activated again.
 It is blocked for usage, meaning that usage of any bearer service is not possible and will not be possible with this SIM again.